schiaro98/dockerCape/README.md

 ### Dockercape todo list
 - [X] Let it start in some way
+- [ ] Resolve the lack of a init system in docker, neither service nor systemctl works
 - [ ] Resolving mongodb error
 - [ ] Write a entrypoint